kevin-bernardi/CudaGrid3D/README.md

         `grid2DCellValue = 100`

+### Frontier Detection

+When the function `updateGrid2D` is called, after the 2D grid update an algorithm for frontier detection is runned.
+The frontier detection algorithm marks as frontier all the free cells on the 2D grid which have at least a common side to an unknown cell.

 ## 2D Occupancy Map Generation

-The 2D occupancy map generation is generated based on the 2D Grid updated with the `updateGrid2D` function we seen in the previous paragraph.
+The 2D occupancy map generation is generated based on the 2D grid updated with the `updateGrid2D` function we seen in the previous paragraph.
 This function doesn't display anything nor generates or save any image because in the 2D grid we have saved in each cell the probability that the cell represents an obstacle (occupied cell).
 To generate an image the function `getGrid2D` has to be called.
 The function scans the entire 2D grid and compares each value with three new thresholds to paint the pixel image with a different color: